 To make comparisons easier this chart shows all petrol and diesel prices in

 Euros.
 But payment must be made in local currency for countries not using Euros.

 U.K. prices are also in Euros to help you compare.

 The prices for petrol and diesel relate to the average.
-In many countries there
+When you first arrive

 Remember that fuel is usually dearest on motorways and cheapest in supermarkets.

-Supermarket petrol stations are often closed on Sundays, bank holidays and during
+Supermarket petrol stations are mostly closed on Sundays, bank holidays and during

-the late evening and night.
-Although they often have automatic pumps they rarely
+the late evening and night, although most have automatic payment pumps.

 Nowadays these mostly accept UK credit cards, but not always debit cards or pre-paid